unitedcoresystems/Bootcampclass-2023/Projects/Project-01_Web-Server/Step-02.md

-# Step 2 - Connecting to EC2 terminal
+# Connecting to EC2 terminal

 ## Using the terminal on MAC/Linux